pascaldekloe/colfer/README.md

 The zero value for booleans is `false`, integers: `0`, floating points: `0.0`,
-timestamps: `1970-01-01T00:00:00.000000000Z`, text & binary: the empty string, nested data structures `null` and an empty list for data structure lists.
+timestamps: `1970-01-01T00:00:00.000000000Z`, text & binary: the empty string, nested data structures: `null` and an empty list for data structure lists.

 Data is represented in a big-endian manner.
 The format relies on *varints* also